bshambaugh/browserify-test-n3/README.md

 In the browser directory run: index-old3.html

 In the requests directory run: index.html

+Unfortunately, N3 is not available to other scripts.